 Unlike the outdoor courts at Buck Destin Park, the courts at Mooney Park have lighting, allowing you to play after the sun goes down.
 They're open from early morning until 10 PM.
 These courts have been very popular since opening, with informal yet regular community gatherings making them an attractive option for pickleball enthusiasts in Fort Walton Beach and surrounding areas.

-Since these courts are very popular, they get busy during peak season.
+Note: Since these courts are very popular, they get busy during peak season.
 If you want to explore other options while visiting the park, it also offers one tennis court, picnic areas, and playgrounds for the little ones.

-Jet Drive Park, Fort Walton Beach
+JET DRIVE PARK, Fort Walton Beach

 Jet Drive Park offers high-quality pickleball facilities with its six dedicated outdoor courts with permanent lines and nets.
 The park provides a range of options for players, from free open play to reservable courts for more serious practice or tournaments.
 If you want to reserve a court, a $5/hour fee per court is required.
 To reserve a court or arrange for lessons/tournaments, visitors must go to the FWB Recreation Center on Jet Drive to fill out a form and pay.